Humber River Health’s Command Centre Generation 2

 “We’re ensuring a plan is in place to take action faster,” adds Paul Pangilinan, a nurse and champion of the NEWS 2 implementation team.

-NEWS 2 has recently been implemented at Humber River Hospital, as a Pilot on two inpatient units.
+NEWS 2 has recently been implemented at Humber River Health, as a Pilot on two inpatient units.
 Over the coming months, it will be put into operation hospital-wide on all inpatient units, and the Emergency Department.

 “We are a hospital that focuses on high-reliability care – patient safety and patient outcomes are at the heart of everything we do,” added Jhanvi Solanki, Program Director, Surgical Services and Maternal-Child Programs, and Co-Chair for Generation 2.